 Split youth into small groups of 2-4.
 Youth will pick a station to start (or be assigned to start) and decide as a group which tool they would like to test first.
-They will test each tool and pretend to be birds picking up the food items in each tray.
-After testing each tool, youth can discuss which tool works best to collect the food at each station.
-Then they can discuss which bird they think the tool represents.
-As a group they can discuss where they think this bird might live and what it might eat.
+They will take the tool and pretend to be birds picking up the food items in each tray.
+After testing each tool, youth can discuss which tools they think represents the bird pictured at their station.
+As a group they can discuss where they think this bird might live.
 After 5 minutes, they will rotate to another station and repeat testing.